-If it’s a low growing variety, like my new Bougainvillea Blueberry Ice, you can cover it.
+If it’s a low-growing variety, like my new Bougainvillea Blueberry Ice, you can cover it.
 Bougainvilleas growing in containers have the tendency to stay smaller so they’re easier to protect also.
-I use old sheets (which I take off in the day time) to protect my more cold sensitive plants but this frost protection fabric is an option & comes in a few sizes.
+I use old sheets (which I take off in the daytime) to protect my more cold-sensitive plants but this frost protection fabric is an option & comes in a few sizes.

 With taller varieties growing in the ground, it’s much harder to protect them this way.
-3 things which will help them survive: don’t prune too late or too severely in fall, apply a good layer of mulch (2-4″) over the roots & wait until evenings have warmed to prune them in winter/spring.
+3 things that will help them survive: don’t prune too late or too severely in fall, apply a good layer of mulch (2-4″) over the roots & wait until evenings have warmed to prune them in winter/spring.

 What to Do After a Freeze: Bougainvillea Care

 Nothing until early spring.
 I removed 1/3 of the branches on the right side of my Barbara Karst because they were most exposed & got totally hit.

 I took out any dead branches in other parts of the plant.
 The branches which remained were pruned back to where new growth was appearing (on many the tips were dead).

 After the tallest branches were taken down to around 7′, I aesthetically pruned.
 This included taking out the sucker growth.
 I like my Barbara Karst to provide a block in between the patio & driveway yet be a bit “airy” & not a dense blob.
 Bougainvillea blooms on new growth so it’s that big show of color I’m going for!

 I did very little to my bougainvilleas in summer because the temps are high & the sun is fierce.
 I don’t think the plants like much pruning at this time, not to mention how uncomfortable it is for me.
 I trimmed out a bit more of the inside & pinched some of the tips, that’s it.